Explorer

 The Hypnoscope tab compiles staging annotations across the full sample list and renders a cohort hypnogram grid.

-It supports project-wide compilation, cache save/load, figure export, alignment by Clock time, Elapsed recording, or Elapsed sleep, and sorting by alphabetical order, clock start, sleep efficiency, TST, or sleep-onset latency.
+It supports project-wide compilation, alignment by Clock time, Elapsed recording, or Elapsed sleep, and sorting by alphabetical order, clock start, sleep efficiency, TST, or sleep-onset latency.
 This is intended as a compact cohort-level overview of staging timing and structure.

 Waveforms